KEDGERS/Draft/AIOps_Planning_Questionnaire.md

    It comes down to documenting the existing ecosystem, the different datasources and how does the solution accomodate these different things.
 These questions should be answered by Technical Architects.

   * How would you solve the problem if you did not use ML?
 What would be the outcome?
   * Where does the monitoring data come from?
+Do you have access to the data?
+If not, how to you request access to collect the data?
+  * Is the collected data well-curated to train the AIOps system?
+  * Can you leverage the expertise of your employees or other stakeholders in the “labeling” of your datasets, which will eventually        result in a better solution altogether?
   * Do you have an understanding of the behavior of the system in normal condition (Steady State)?
-  * How can you ensure that all your critical datasources align to the desired outcome that the machine learning algorithms?
   * Do you plan on leveraging historical information or real time (streaming) data?

 ### Capabilities and Time to Value: